3107Alok/Chromix-sort/README.md

 ---

-## 🧠 Core Algorithms & Technical Details
+## 🧠 Algorithms & Technical Details

 ### 1. Hint Solver (BFS & A* Search)
 To solve the bottle configurations efficiently without lagging the UI thread: